Integer Frames: Equal Norm, Tight, Integer Frames with vectors in dimensions

 \section{Equal Norm, Tight, Integer Frames with $M+1$ vectors in $M$ dimensions}

 This section is dedicated to fully classifying when an ENTIF with $M+1$ vectors exists in $M$ dimensions.
-We show that for such a frame to exist it must be an $M$-simplex, from which the result will follow from a previously known result.
-By $M$-simplex we mean a set of $M+1$ vertices in $M$ dimensions which are equiangular.
-This is the generalization of a tetrahedron in three dimensions.
-Recall that unit norm tight frames with $M+1$ vectors in $M$-dimensions are all {\it unitarily equivalent} \cite{CK}.
-That is, there is a unitary operator on $\mathbb{R}^M$ taking the $M+1$ elements of one frame to the $M+1$ elements of another frame.
+We show that for such a frame to exist it must be an \emph{$M$-simplex}, from which the result will follow from a previously known result.